satlive/website/_posts/2024-11-26_bb_postdoc.md

 excerpt: ERC-Funded  PostDoc position available at KU Leuven.
 Join the proof logging revolution and make combinatorial optimizers deliver 100% correctness guarantees.
 ---

 I'm looking for talented PostDocs to join the CertiFOX project.
-The selected candidates will work on an exciting project in which we will bring certifying algorithms (proof logging) from low-level languages (such as SAT, where this approach is notoriously succesful) to high-level modelling languages.
+The selected candidates will work on an exciting project in which we will bring certifying algorithms (proof logging) from low-level languages (such as SAT, where this approach is notoriously successful) to high-level modelling languages.
 The grand goal we will work towards is to get end-to-end guarantees of correctness of runs of combinatorial optimization engines, all the way from human-readable input specifications to the produced answers.

 If this triggers your scientific curiousity, and you are (or want to become) a productive researcher in combinatorial optimization, have a look at the [the project webpage](https://bartbogaerts.eu/projects/CertiFOX) (under construction).